bitpaint/Gource-Tools/README.md

 2.  **Start the client (in another terminal):**
     ```bash
     cd client
-    npm start
+    npm start # Runs the Vite development server
     ```

 3.  **Access the application:**
-    Open your web browser and navigate to `http://localhost:3000` (or the port specified by React).
+    Open your web browser and navigate to `http://localhost:3000` (or the port specified by Vite, check the terminal output).

 ---